CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 #### - New UI for user menu

-The user menu was updated to make it more user-friendly and to reduce to complexity of implementing new features.
+The user menu was updated to make it more user-friendly and to reduce the complexity of implementing new features.

 <!-- ![user menu long](/images/Arnab_GSoC23/user_menu_long.png)
 ![user menu](/images/Arnab_GSoC23/user_menu2.png) -->